eric-mc2/eric-mc2-cv/content/projects/dnc-attendance.md

 $$ P(\text{near convention} | X) $$

 and then find other units with high probabilities that were in fact not near the DNC.
-But I don't have great X's to really discern "likeness".
-The best I can think of is an area's capacity to handle large crowds.
-This brings me to the "attendance" model.
+Unfortunately, I don't have a strong theoretical definition of "likeness", nor the data to measure it.
+Ideally I'd like to operationalize "ability to handle large crowds".
+I didn't see maximum fire code capacity in Chicago's building footprint dataset.
+But I can measure attendance at crowded events.

 ## Attendance Model